 2.2 Once the Agreement is formed, we will issue an invoice for the Deposit (which, unless agreed otherwise in the Booking Contract, shall be fifty per cent (50%) of the Price) which you must pay within thirty (30) days of the date of our invoice.
 If you do not pay the Deposit on time then we may terminate the Agreement by written notice to you with immediate effect (and we are particularly likely to do so if another person wishes to book the Venue for the relevant date(s) or if the Deposit has not been paid two (2) weeks prior to the Event).
 We will invoice you for the remainder of the Price (together with any additional costs or charges arising under the Agreement, such as rectification costs) after the end of the Hire Period and you must pay these within thirty (30) days of the date of our invoice.

 2.3 If the Event takes place less than eight weeks after the date of the Agreement, then you will be required to pay the entirety of our Price (as set out above) prior to the Event.
-We will invoice you for these promptly after formation of the Agreement and you must pay these within thirty (30) days of the date of our invoice.
+We will invoice you for the Price promptly after formation of the Agreement and you must pay it within thirty (30) days of the date of our invoice.
 We may raise a further invoice for any additional costs or charges arising under the Agreement, such as rectification costs, after the end of the Hire Period and you must pay these within thirty (30) days of the date of our invoice.